peterbaile/hardware-project/workspace/final-project/README.md

 # Tensor Parallel Sharding for Distributed Inference on the Edge
-Author: Peter Baile Chen, Charlie Liu, Anton Zabreyko
+Authors: Peter Baile Chen, Charlie Liu, Anton Zabreyko

 The repository is released under MIT License.